 We first set up Women V Cancer in 2010, with two main aims: to help put an end to women’s cancers and to get more women on their bikes.
-Since then, over ten thousand amazing women have taken on one (or several!) of our Women V Cancer challenges and have together raised over £12 million for the Women V Cancer charities.
+Since then, over twenty thousand amazing women have taken on one (or several!) of our Women V Cancer challenges and have together raised £20 million for the Women V Cancer charities.
 In this blog post, we explain what Women V Cancer is all about.

 Cycling against cancer together